Thursday, February 25, 2021

 Wanting to run, wanting to stay

-I listen because it is easier
+I listen... because it is easier.

-and look up every now and again
+I look up every now and again

-to their beautiful animated faces
+to their beautiful animated faces,

-as they speak with a confident knowing
+as they speak with such confident knowing

 that what they say is important.